ebloc/ebloc-broker/docs/convert/README.md

 ### Client Side: How to submit a Job with IPFS Hash:

 Is is important that first you should run IPFS daemon on the background: `ipfs daemon &`.
-If it is not running, cluster is not able to get the IPFS object from the client's node.
+If it is not running, provider is not able to get the IPFS object from the client's node.

 If IPFS is successfully running on the background you should see something like this: